Corned Beef Cottage Pie - Pulled Pickled Brisket. The World’s BEST CotPie Ever!! You won't stop eating this one! I can assure you!

 Put your meat on early in the morning and your CotPie will be ready by early evening.

 1.714 kg Corned Beef

 1 onion, extra-large – Added when meat is medium done

-320 g onion, extra-large, chopped – added once meat is medium done
+320 g onions (extra-large), chopped – added once the meat is medium done

 If meat has a layer of fat on – render this fat up in the cooking liquids so that you can brown meat in it.

-Place all of spice mixture – excluding garlic and onions, into a coffee grinder and grind to a powder.
+Place all of the spice mixtures – excluding garlic and onions, into a coffee grinder and grind to a powder.

-Peel and finely chop your large onion or puree in food processor with metal blade on.
+Peel and finely chop your large onion or puree in food processor with the metal blade on.

 Reduce heat and allow to simmer, covered – for at least another 3 – 4 hours.

 As meat approaches doneness – it will be so very tender – delicious!
 Cook on very low simmer until you are able to break up and shred meat apart with a metal spoon, fork or egg lifter so that it looks like shredded or pulled beef.
 Continue doing this until liquids have evaporated but meat is still very moist with all its lovely juices still intact.
 Set meat aside.